Robb-Fr/f5-agility-labs-cert/docs/_build/html/_sources/class21/modules/module1.rst.txt

 The default configuration may vary depending on your installation source (different distribution maintained APT repositories, NGINX maintained APT repositories, ...).
-The following is installed when NGINX is installed from the official NGINX repository on a debian system:
+The following is installed when NGINX is installed from the official NGINX repository on a Debian system:

 .. code-block:: NGINX